bryanparthum/pattern-scaled-climate-variables/README.md

 Alternatively, you can make a `fork` of this repository and work from the fork in the same way.
 This allows for development on the `fork` while preserving its relationship with this repository.

-# The Patterns
+# Global circulation models and pattern scaling

 GCMs provide a range of different climate futures at spatially and temporally resolved resolutions.
 However, the are computationally expensive and prohibitive to use in many probabilistic settings (such as the methods underlying [Rennert et al. 2022](https://www.nature.com/articles/s41586-022-05224-9)).
 Instead, one can estimate spatial patterns by regressing the local value of the climate variable on the GMST.
 For an overview of the methods used within this repository, please see Lynch et al. (2017) (temperature) and Kravitz and Snyder (2022) (precipitation).

-# The Process

-Once the slope of the relationship between GMST and local climate variables is recovered, we project a range of GMST onto these relationships to recover LMST and LMSP at the spatial resolution of the GCMs.
-This method is well-established in the literature and is not something we advance in this repository.
-Instead, we provide a method for aggregating these spatially- and temporally-resolved projections coming from GCMs and pattern scaling up to larger, commonly used, geopolitical jurisdictions.
+Once the slope of the relationship between GMST and local climate variables is recovered, a user can project a range of GMST onto these relationships to recover LMST and LMSP at the spatial resolution of the GCMs.
+This method is well-established in the literature and is not something advanced within this repository.
+Instead, this repository provides a method for aggregating these spatially- and temporally-resolved projections coming from GCMs and pattern scaling up to larger, commonly used, geopolitical jurisdictions.

 # Local economic and population projections